fomightez/text_mining/README.md

 - `df_binary_states2summary_df.py`

-> dataframe of data --> summary data table with the percents for the 'positive' state per total and each group.
+> dataframe of data --> summary data table with the ratio or percents for the 'positive' state per total and each group.

 Only works with binary states / subgroups because summarizes even further than `df_subgroups_states2summary_df.py` to just leave the 'positive' state and the other part is inferred by subtraction from 100%.